 Richard Watkins was named the first-ever men’s and women’s varsity golf coach at North Carolina A&T State University on July 16, 2015.
-Watkins started the women’s program in the fall of 2016.
-The men’s program will begin in the fall of 2017.
+Watkins started the women’s program in the fall of 2016 and the men's program in the fall of 2016.

 Watkins has been a part of the pro shop staff at Gillespie Park Golf Course in Greensboro for the past 20 years.
 His responsibilities included course maintenance and private and group golf instruction.
 He has also served as a golf instructor for the Multicultural Golf Association of America clinics and the TYGR Paws clinics.
 He has also worked at the Oak Hollow Golf Course (High Point) and was a volunteer assistant golf coach at Page High School under head coach Debbie Jones.